iporepos/plans/docs/data_structures.rst

 .. admonition:: Grid shape must be the same
    :class: important

-    Rule for multiple files implies that all ``Raster`` files in a given project must share the same grid shape (number or rows and columns).
+   The rule for multiple files implies that all ``Raster`` files in a given project must share the same grid shape (number or rows and columns).

 .. _io-tif-file: